 Our group get-togethers, made up of artists of varying experience, allow us to share ideas, information and give each other encouragement and support whilst working on our paintings.
 The group holds talks and workshops at Cranbourne as well as exhibitions at various galleries.

 For further information about the group, exhibitions or classes, contact Margaret Holloway on 0438 985 382 or at firstname.lastname@example.org.

 BOTANICAL ART CLASSES

-Marta Salamon will be instructing classes in 2014.
-Marta is also an experienced exhibiting artist and art teacher whose background in education and fine arts led her to botanical art via Jenny Phillips.
+Marta Salamon is instructing classes in 2014.
+Marta is an experienced exhibiting artist and art teacher whose background in education and fine arts led her to botanical art via Jenny Phillips.
 She has a particular interest in Western Australian flora and travels regularly to WA to paint species found in the wheat belt and the south-west.
 Her work is represented in private collections on both sides of the Pacific and in various publications.